 Bring your own reusable water bottles to prevent the use of plastic ones.

 Wear and bring your own reef safe suncream.
 Oxybenzone and octinoxate are harmful chemicals to coral reefs and are often found in suncream and UV protection products.
-Many leading brands such as Hawaiian Tropic and Banana Boat are now reef safe.
+Many leading brands such as Hawaiian Tropic, Australian Gold and Banana Boat are now reef safe.
 Check the label before purchasing your next bottle.

 Be respectful of your environment.
 Don’t touch or harass any animals, don’t take anything with you except memories and photographs (if it’s appropriate) and don’t leave anything behind such as rubbish.
 If you see any rubbish, pick it up.